scorpido74/azure-docs.nl-nl/articles/active-directory/user-help/multi-factor-authentication-end-user-signin.md

 ---
-title: Meld u aan met twee ledige verificatie-Azure AD
+title: Sign-in using authentication with a work or school account - Azure AD
-description: Meer informatie over hoe u zich kunt aanmelden bij uw werk-of school account met behulp van de verschillende twee ledige verificatie methoden.
+description: Learn how to sign in to your work or school account using the various two-factor verification methods.
 services: active-directory
 author: eross-msft
 manager: daveba